 The Company was incorporated under the Business Corporations Act (British Columbia) on April 26, 2016, with the name Silver Viper Minerals Corp.
-The Company completed an Initial Public Offering ("IPO") on September 27, 2017 and the Company's common shares were listed for trading on the TSX Venture Exchange ("TSXV").
-The Company is also listed on the on the OTCQB under the trading symbol VIPRF.
+The Company completed an Initial Public Offering ("IPO") on September 27, 2017 and the Company's common shares were listed for trading on the TSX Venture Exchange ("TSXV") under the trading symbol VIPR.
+The Company is also listed on the OTCQB under the trading symbol VIPRF.